sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/installation/on-heroku.md

 2018-05-18T13:13:50.497815+00:00 app[web.1]: time="May 18 13:13:50" level=info msg="Initializing dispatcher"
 ```

-Set this variable back to an empty value in order to revert back to the default behaviour.
+Set this variable back to an empty value in order to revert back to the default behavior.

 ## Upgrading or Customising Tyk